Bad Behaviour Spirals and How To Get Out of Them.

 Interoception is your child’s ability to notice what’s happening inside their body.
 Do they feel thirsty?
 Restless?
 Anxious?
 Episode #41 of The You’ve Got This Podcast – "Interoception: the hidden sense driving behaviour" – dives into this in more detail.
 When children can name what’s going on inside, they can start to do something about it.

 Proprioception is the sense of where your body is in space.
 Big body movements – pushing, pulling, climbing, jumping – give proprioceptive feedback that’s calming and regulating.
-This isn’t “just” play.
-It’s nervous system work.
 Season 2 Episode #9 of the Ypu've Got This Podcast – "Is it bad behaviour or a sensory need?" – is worth a listen if you want ideas to build this into daily life.

 Breaking the cycle

 If you’ve found yourself stuck in a pattern – child acts out, you react, they comply for a bit, then it starts again – it’s not because you’re a bad parent.
-Often we react harshly because we’re frustrated, triggered, or copying what was done to us.
+All kids are doing similar stuff.
+Often we react harshly because we’re frustrated, triggered, or just copying what was done to us (hands up everyone who was smacked, like me?!).
 Maybe it “worked” in the sense that it stopped the behaviour in the moment.
-But now we know more – and what we know tells us that long-term, it does more harm than good.
+But now we know more about the brain and how it develops.
+And what we know tells us that long-term, punishment does more harm than good.

 Instead of focusing on stopping the behaviour, try focusing on meeting the need.
-That might mean offering help even if you think they “should” be able to do it themselves, giving them a movement break before homework, or simply sitting nearby until they feel ready to try again.
+That might mean offering help even if you think they “should” be able to do it themselves, giving them a movement break before something big like a transition or expectation, or simply sitting nearby until they feel ready to try again.
 A child who feels good is far more likely to act good.

 A simple plan you can start today